Applied Science and Engineering Technology

 Upon completion of the Applied Science and Engineering Technology curriculum, the student will be able to:

-- Demonstrate laboratory skills in basic sciences.
+- Demonstrate laboratory skills in basic science and technology areas

-- Present technical information in oral, written or graphic format.
+- Present technical information in oral, written or graphic format

-- Work effectively as part of a team.
+- Work effectively as part of a team

 - Process technician or operator in industries such as oil refining, food processing and water purification.